anabeldilab/BDT-ROS2/README.md

-# Control of Electromechanical Devices using BCI: ROS projects
+# Bachelor's Degree Thesis: Control of Electromechanical Devices using BCI: ROS projects

 ## About
 This project is about controlling of electromechanincal devices using BCI.
 The project is divided in two parts: